 (Tal-y-cafn means 'place opposite the ferry-boat'; there had been a ferry here since about 1301, which provided a crossing-point for the River Conwy.)

-Roger Williams was a merchant tailor being admitted to livery in London on 16 October 1674 (his master being William Saunders) and to freedom on 29 July 1668.
+Roger Williams of Fleet Street was a merchant tailor being admitted to livery in London on 16th October 1674 (his master being William Saunders) and to freedom on 29 July 1668.
 He was removed from livery by warrant of King James II dated 17 February 1687 - in this year James II wished to pack Parliament with his supporters so that he could repeal the penal laws against Catholics; he therefore carried out a purge of those opposed to his plan, including 1000 members of the City of London livery companies who were ejected forthwith.

 Roger Williams was paid £105 by the Treasury for the supply of uniforms to the Duke of Monmouth's Regiment of Foot in 1686.

-Dr. David Williams has recently discovered that Roger Williams, who was actually a woolen merchant, as opposed to a merchant tailor, was declared bankrupt in 1689/1690, along with his business partner, Morgan Whitley.
+Dr. David Williams has also recently discovered that Roger Williams, who was actually a woolen merchant, as opposed to a merchant tailor, was declared bankrupt in 1689/1690, along with his business partner, Morgan Whitley.
 Roger had also loaned money to his bankrupt brother-in-law, Cadwaladr Wynn, which added further to his disgrace at the time.
 His partner, Morgan Whitley, was the Receiver General of North Wales, whose huge debts to the Treasury nearly ruined several prominent North Wales and Cheshire families, who had stood surety for him on his appointment.

 Roger Williams married Mary the daughter of Norton Curtis Esq., of Morden in Surrey, just south of London.
 They married in 1674, the same year that Roger was admitted to the Merchant Taylors guild.
 The registers for the parish church of Morden have been published to the internet and show up the marriage entry for Roger and Mary: